 We'll get to that, but what's your take on this?

-But you know, secondarily, the impeachment was one of our most solemn processes for holding uh democratically elected leaders accountable, and now it's just being seen completely as a politicized process that doesn't mean anything.
+But, you know, secondarily, impeachment was one of our most solemn processes for holding Democratically elected leaders accountable.

-You know, you've you've written extensively about, for example, the first impeachment, and what I could never understand in all of that, with all of the witnesses, they were all hearsay witnesses.
+And what I could never understand in all of that, with all of the witnesses, they were all hearsay witnesses.

-This all started because of not a real whistleblower, but a hearsay whistleblower uh that was anonymous on top of everything else.
+This all started because of not a real whistleblower, but a hearsay whistleblower that was anonymous on top of everything else.

 Meanwhile, the whistleblowers post-election that saw irregularities with the election process were completely ignored by the media, which I think is a double standard.

-Uh but all of you had hearsay, a hearsay whistleblower, anonymous.
+But all of you had hearsay, a hearsay whistleblower, anonymous.

-You had hearsay witnesses, and you had opinion witnesses.
+You had hearsay witnesses and you had opinion witnesses.

-You had only one fact witness, correct me, Mark Hemingway if I'm wrong.
+You had only one fact witness.

-No, he wants nothing.
+He wants nothing.

-Those that was the exact phrase.
+That was the exact phrase.

 Now, why didn't that rise to the level of impeachment?